matiaspl/LinkPi-ENCx/README.md

 The system is said to be in early stage of development and occasional downtime may occur.

+### ONVIF
+A non-protected ONVIF service is running by default with no real way to disable it through the UI

 ## Fixes

 ### Secure system accounts with empty passwords